 If you can convince your tenant to work with you while selling the home, you should lay down the ground rules for the arrangement.
 Make it clear what you will be giving the tenant and make it clear what you need in return.

 A reduction in rent is a great incentive, but the tenant needs to know that this means you need the beds to be made and the dishes to be done before anyone views the home.

 A good real estate agent is going to be concerned with the cooperation level from the tenant.

-The easier it is to access a home even in short notice the better.
-Even in a traditional sale where there are no tenants involved most professional Realtors are going to council their clients on making the home as accessible as possible.
+The easier it is to access a home, even on short notice, the better.
+Even in a traditional sale where there are no tenants involved most professional Realtors will counsel their clients on making the home as accessible as possible.

-The more restrictions you place on any sale the harder it is going to be to sell.
-The longest notice that should be granted a tenant is 24 hours.
+The more restrictions you place on any sale, the harder it is going to be to sell.
+The longest notice that should be granted to a tenant is 24 hours.
 Anything longer than that will make it extremely hard to sell a home.

-You should also stress to the tenant that a Realtor will be accompanying any buyer that wants to view the home and that all valuables and any embarrassing items should be kept out of site while you are showing the house.
+It would help if you also stressed to the tenant that a Realtor will accompany any buyer who wants to view the home and that all valuables and any embarrassing items should be kept out of sight while you are showing the house.